mzhao3333/projects/Northwind Traders/README.md

 ## Entity Relationship Diagram (ERD)

 ![Entity Relationship Diagram](./images/Entity%20Relationship%20Diagram%20(2).jpg)
+(Made from miro.com)

-This visualization is crucial for grasping the data's complexity and will guide our exploratory and in-depth analysis.
+This visualization allows us to grasp the data's complexity and will guide our exploratory and in-depth analysis.

 ## Tools